Use your FSA funds for glasses or goggles! Check out our Promotions

-Very few eye injuries occur while playing golf.
+Few eye injuries occur while playing golf.
 Those that do are a result of a stray ball, or standing too close to someone while they are swinging.
-However, golf glasses are an accessory that can help improve your game.
-Most golfers have a pair of golf shoes, but few have a pair of glasses specifically for golf.
-Most just wear their regular sunglasses.
-However, glasses made specifically for golf can help you better distinguish fairways and greens, help you follow your ball in flight, and most importantly, not interfere with you swing.
+Yet, golf glasses are an accessory that can help improve your game.
+Most golfers have a pair of golf shoes, but not many have a pair of glasses specifically for golf.
+Most wear their regular sunglasses.
+But, glasses made specifically for golf can help you better distinguish fairways and greens, help you follow your ball in flight, and most importantly, not interfere with your swing.
 At the same time, they will protect your eyes from ultraviolet light, and from the rare instance of injury.
 Here is what to look for:

-Ultraviolet Protection: Since golf takes place outdoors, you glasses should protect you from 100% of ultraviolet radiation.
-(See UV and its Effects on the Eyesfor more information on UV).
+Ultraviolet Protection: Since golf takes place outdoors, your glasses should protect you from 100% of UV radiation. ( UV and its Effects on the Eyesfor more information on UV).

 Frame Styles: Most golfers have found that their regular pair of sunglasses interferes with their swing.
 As they go to swing, their head turns slightly, and the bottom edge of the frame interferes with the direct gaze of the ball.
 Look for frames that do not have a frame on the bottom to interfere with your line of sight, or oversized frames so your gaze does not cross the frame border.

 Frame Fit: Since you start your golf swing looking down, improperly fit glasses can slide off the nose and distract you.
 Make sure you choose frames that have temples that can be adjusted to fit so that they do not slide down the nose.